-- 17.All areas where there is regular movement of vehicles shall have a consolidated surface capable of being cleaned, and these surfaces shall be kept clean and in good repair.
-Quarry haul roads are excluded from this provision. - 18.
-Vehicles shall not track material from the site onto the highway, and adequate wheel washing facilities must be suppled and used where necessary to achieve this requirement.
+17. All areas where there is regular movement of vehicles shall have a consolidated surface capable of being cleaned, and these surfaces shall be kept clean and in good repair.

+18. Vehicles shall not track material from the site onto the highway, and adequate wheel washing facilities must be suppled and used to achieve this requirement.